KarlStevenRequinto/Investagrams-Technical-Assessment/README.md

 To run the app:
 -npm install
 -npm start
- > w for open web
+-w for open web
- > a for open android
+-a for open android